demisto/content/IncidentFields/incidentfield-emailauthenticitycheck_CHANGELOG.md

 ## [Unreleased]
-The verdict regarding the authenticity of the email.
-This check is done using the CheckEmailAuthenticity script.
+Indicates the authenticity of the email.
+This is done using the CheckEmailAuthenticity script.